 The format of the 3-letter alphabetic code: the 1st 2 letters designate the country and the 3rd designates the currency.
 The most famous illustration of this is for the United States dollar —USD.
 Other countries that call their currency dollars include the Canadian dollar (CAD), the Australian dollar (AUD), and the New Zealand dollar (NZD).
 As you can see, each of this symbols ends in "D", which designates the dollar name.
 However, sometimes the country name or currency that is symbolized is not the most common name.
 Thus, the symbol for the Swiss franc is CHF, where CH stands for Confederation Helvetica, which refers to Switzerland, and MXN stands for the Mexican Nuevo Peso, even though the most common name for Mexico's currency is simply the peso.

-In addition to currencies, 4 metals — sometimes referred to as either forex metals or FX metals — can also be traded in forex accounts.
+In addition to currencies, 4 metals — called either forex metals or FX metals — can also be traded in forex accounts.
 Their symbol is formed by appending the element symbol with the letter X :

 - Gold: XAU

 A 3-digit numeric code is also specified for each currency to facilitate the representation of the currencies in computer systems and to identify currencies for countries that do not use a Latin alphabet.
 For instance, USD has a numeric code of 840.

 One of the purposes of money is as a convenient form of barter.
 Money is desired not so much for the thing itself, but what it can be exchanged for.
 Thus, in virtually every transaction, money constitutes one side of the transaction.
 Thus, money is exchanged for a car, for groceries, for services, and so on.
 Because money is the universal barter, everything else is measured in terms of it.
 For instance, I can buy a loaf of bread for $2 and a car for $20,000.
 Both prices are expressed as the amount of money that would have to be given in exchange for the item.